Scalp Hair 17-Hydroxyprogesterone And Androstenedione As A Long-Term Therapy Monitoring Tool In Congenital Adrenal Hyperplasia

 Gerard Noppe, Yolanda B. de Rijke, Jan W. Koper, Elisabeth F. C. van Rossum, Erica L.T. van den Akker

-The study evaluated the use of scalp hair steroid precursor concentrations as a tool for monitoring glucocorticoid replacement therapy in children with congenital adrenal hyperplasia (CAH).
-It involved 26 children with CAH, 12 patient controls with adrenal insufficiency (AI), and 293 healthy controls.
-Results showed that hair cortisol concentrations were higher in children with CAH compared to both healthy and AI controls.
-Strong correlations were found between scalp hair and serum/saliva concentrations of androstenedione and 17-hydroxyprogesterone (17-OHP).
-Both 17-OHP and androstenedione levels were significantly higher in CAH patients than in healthy and AI controls.
-The study concluded that scalp hair 17-OHP and androstenedione concentrations were promising parameters for monitoring treatment in CAH patients.
+The study investigated the use of scalp hair steroid precursor concentrations, specifically 17-hydroxyprogesterone (17-OHP) and androstenedione, as a tool for monitoring treatment in children with congenital adrenal hyperplasia (CAH).
+The research involved 26 children with CAH, 12 patient controls with adrenal insufficiency (AI), and 293 healthy controls.
+Results indicated that hair cortisol concentrations were higher in children with CAH compared to both healthy and AI controls.
+Strong correlations were found between hair and serum/saliva concentrations of androstenedione and 17-OHP.
+The study concluded that measuring these concentrations in scalp hair could be a promising method for monitoring CAH treatment.

 Discuss this study in the Community →